-- Strengthens the Food Supply Chains: Provides \$3.6 billion for USDA to: - Increases food donations with commodity purchases from farmers for distribution to food banks, nonprofits, or restaurants, to help feed families and support farmers' bottom lines - Improves worker safety with resources for food and agriculture businesses to purchase personal protective equipment, test kits, and other measures that keep essential food workers safe - Invests in infrastructure that supports food processors, farmers markets, and producers to build resiliency in the food supply in the long term. - Provides Debt Relief for Socially Disadvantaged Farmers and Ranchers: This bill provides \$4 billion in USDA farm loan assistance to help farmers and ranchers of color who have faced discrimination for decades and to help them respond to the economic impacts of the pandemic. - Includes Funding to Support Farmers of Color: This bill includes \$1 billion in assistance and support for community-based organizations and 1890 Land Grant and other minority-serving institutions that work with farmers of color on land access, financial training, property issues, and training the next generation of farmers, ranchers and forest land owners and operators. - Relief for Rural America's health needs: This bill provides \$500 million in USDA rural initiatives to help hospitals expand vaccine distribution, purchase needed medical supplies, bolsters telehealth capacity and helps hospitals facing lost revenue and high costs.
+- Strengthens the Food Supply Chains: Like the House bill, the Senate-passed bill provides \$3.6 billion for USDA to: - Increase food donations with commodity purchases from farmers for distribution to food banks, nonprofits, or restaurants, to help feed families and support farmers' bottom lines - Improve worker safety with resources for food and agriculture businesses to purchase personal protective equipment, test kits, and other measures that keep essential food workers safe - ➤ Invest in infrastructure that supports food processors, farmers markets, and producers to build resiliency in the food supply in the long term. - Provides Debt Relief for Socially Disadvantaged Farmers and Ranchers: Like the House bill, the Senate-passed bill provides \$4 billion in USDA farm loan assistance to help farmers and ranchers of color who have faced discrimination for decades and to help them respond to the economic impacts of the pandemic.
+The Senate-passed bill gives the Secretary of Agriculture the flexibility to provide "up to 120 percent" of the outstanding debt rather than the fixed language included in the House bill. - Includes Funding to Support Farmers of Color: Like the House bill, the Senate-passed bill includes \$1 billion in assistance and support for community-based organizations and 1890 Land Grant and other minority-serving institutions that work with farmers of color on land access, financial training, property issues, and training the next generation of farmers, ranchers and forest land owners and operators.
+The Senate-passed bill directs \$5 million of this funding must be allocated for equity commissions. - Relief for Rural America's health needs: Like the House bill, the Senate-passed bill provides \$500 million in USDA rural initiatives to help hospitals expand vaccine distribution, purchase needed medical supplies, bolsters telehealth capacity and helps hospitals facing lost revenue and high costs.